rchopra489/AITradingCrew/README.md

 ### 🚀 Want to See This System in Action?

-For a deep dive into how this Agentic AI system works in practice and to see a real-world example of the analysis in action, check out my detailed [hands-on demonstration and implementation guide](https://ostiguyphilippe.medium.com/d53bbc54075f).
+For a deep dive into how this AI agent system works in practice and to see a real-world example of the analysis in action, check out my detailed [hands-on demonstration and implementation guide](https://ostiguyphilippe.medium.com/d53bbc54075f).
 This article walks through the complete process and shows you exactly how the AI agents collaborate to generate trading insights.

 ---